fbjorn/pot-websites/marketing-site/src/pages/news/03-05-2019-kojamo/index.md

 pic: "light.jpg" # Hex image shown on page and listings.
 No path, just filename.
 Save in same folder.
 Don't use svg.
 pictext: ""
 type: "news" # All "News" are blogs to separate them from real pages made with MarkDown, so that they appear in blog listings etc.
-subtype: "blog" # "blog" / "news" / "press-realease" etc.
+subtype: "press-release" # "blog" / "news" / "press-release" etc.
 tags: ['Kojamo'] # Any string, can be used in search / "related content"
 lang: "en-GB" # ISO Lang attr
-author: "Vesa Ilmarinen"
+author: "Pirkko Laitinen"
-authorpic: "vesa-ilmarinen.jpg"
+authorpic: "pirkko-laitinen.jpg"
 status: "published" # "published" / "draft" / "pending" / "archived"
 ---
 The services available to residents will change everyday living.
 The new services will primarily be based on data collected about buildings and their use.